Lincoln Prison handbook's 'execution' error spotted

 A translation error at a UK prison labelled an exercise yard as an "execution yard" in the draft of an information booklet for Russian inmates.

 An inspection report mentioned the faux pas at Lincoln Prison in a section on foreign prisoners.

 The translation was spotted by a member of staff at the proof stage, the Ministry of Justice said.

-The report said all translated material "should be verified."'Not funny'
+The report said all translated material "should be verified."

 No other translation errors were noted in the report.